-The CLWRR funding mechanism is administered through the MOF.
-This program is available for internal provincial government delivery of priority activities on higher risk areas.
+The CLWRR funding mechanism is administered through the MOF in partnership with Land Managers Natural Resource Districts, Mountain Resorts, and BC Parks who deliver activities on the ground and provide authorizations on provincial Crown land.
+This program is available for internal provincial government delivery of priority activities on higher risk areas of provincial crown land.